RcppCore/rcpp-gallery/_posts/2014-06-29-parallel-matrix-transform.md

 ---
-title: Transforming a Matrix in Parallel using Rcpp and TBB
+title: Transforming a Matrix in Parallel using RcppParallel
 author: JJ Allaire
 license: GPL (>= 2)
-tags: matrix tbb parallel featured
+tags: matrix parallel featured
-summary: Demonstrates transforming a matrix in parallel using Intel TBB (Threading Building Blocks).
+summary: Demonstrates transforming a matrix in parallel using the RcppParallel package.
 layout: post
 src: 2014-06-29-parallel-matrix-transform.cpp
 ---
-The **TBB** package includes an interface to the [Intel TBB](https://www.threadingbuildingblocks.org/) library for parallel programming with C++.
-This article describes using TBB to transform an R matrix in parallel.
+The RcppParallel package includes high level functions for doing parallel programming with Rcpp.
+For example, the `parallelFor` function can be used to convert the work of a standard serial "for" loop into a parallel one.
+This article describes using RcppParallel to transform an R matrix in parallel.

 First a serial version of the matrix transformation.
 We take the square root